Nikhil Kadam

-Nikhil Kadam (born 23 June 1994) is an Indian professional footballer who plays as attacking midfielder/winger for I-League 2nd division and CFL Premier A club Bhawanipore.
+Nikhil Kadam (born 23 June 1994) is an Indian professional footballer who plays as attacking midfielder/winger for Nepal Super League club Lalitpur City.

 Career

 Early career

 Born in Kolhapur, Maharashtra, Kadam was selected to join the Pune F.C.
 Academy in 2011 as part of their first batch of players.
 He made his name known for the club during the 2012 I-League U20 season when he scored three goals for the academy in the final round of the league as the academy went on to win the league.
 Kadam then played for the academy in the Pune Super Division during the 2012 season.
 He scored one goal that season against Deccan XI on 7 June 2012.